MarconiLab/training-courses/gis/animal-health/master-course/src/edit-layer.md

 ```
 [In Layers Panel]
 Right click on the layer of interest and click "Toggle Editing"
+Open the attribute table
 ```

 Option 3:
 ```
-Simply open the attribute table and toggle editing via the "Pencil" icon (top left toolbar)
+Simply directly open the attribute table and toggle editing via the "Pencil" icon (top left toolbar)
 ```
+Once attribute table opened and editing mode toggled, the top toolbar will give you all the required options: add, delete and edit features (see screenshot belo).

+Hints: Remember that hovering over an icon will open a tooltip showing button function.